livioribeiro/selva/README.md

     pass

-# works with dataclasses too
+# also works with dataclasses
 @dataclass
 class Service2:
     service1: Service1